Alberto Cutié

-Alberto R. Cutié (born April 29, 1969, in San Juan, Puerto Rico) is a Cuban-American Episcopal priest who is also known as Padre Alberto.
-He was ordained as a Catholic priest in 1995.
-He has an internationally recognizable name, due to his work as the host of television and radio programs.
+Alberto R. Cutié (born April 29, 1969, in San Juan, Puerto Rico), also known as Padre Alberto, is a Cuban-American Episcopal priest and media host.
+He was ordained as a Catholic priest in 1995 but left the Catholic Church in 2009 after publication of photographs showing him with a woman at the beach and his subsequent admission that he was in love.

-Cutié left the Roman Catholic Church in May 2009 after publication of photographs showing him with a woman at the beach and his subsequent admission that he was in love.
-He has said that mandatory celibacy was only one of the theological differences that led him to leave the Catholic Church.
-He later married Ruhama Buni Canellis and joined the Episcopal (Anglican) Church.
-He now serves as rector of St. Benedict's, an Episcopal parish in Plantation, Florida.
+Cutié has said that mandatory celibacy was only one of the theological differences that led him to leave the Catholic Church.
+He later married Ruhama Buni Canellis and joined the Episcopal Church.

 Media appearances

 Cutié, the middle child and son of Cuban exiles, was born in San Juan, Puerto Rico.
 As a teenager he worked as a DJ.

-He was ordained a Roman Catholic priest of the Archdiocese of Miami in 1995, the first ordinand of the then-newly designated Archbishop John Favalora (retired 2010).
+He was ordained a Catholic priest for the Archdiocese of Miami in 1995, the first ordinand of the then-newly designated Archbishop John Favalora (retired 2010).
 He is a regular columnist whose writings appear in Spanish language newspapers throughout the United States and Latin America.
 He made his television debut in 1999 as the host of Padre Alberto (and later Cambia tu Vida con el Padre Alberto), a daily talk show televised on the Telemundo network.

 Beginning in 2002, Cutié hosted a weekly talk program called Hablando Claro con el Padre Alberto, reaching millions of households throughout the United States, Canada, Spain and Latin America on EWTN Español, which is part of the global network founded by Mother Angelica.
 In July 2003 he officiated at Celia Cruz's Funeral Mass in Miami, Florida.

 Cutié also published his first self-help book, Real Life, Real Love (Ama de Verdad, Vive de Verdad) in January 2006.
 It sold thousands of copies and became a bestseller in the Spanish language market.
 His second book, Dilemma: A Priest's Struggle with Faith and Love (Dilema: La Lucha de un Sacerdote Entre Su Fe y el Amor), was released on January 4, 2011.
 He has been labeled as "Father Oprah" by various publications.
 He was president and general director of Radio Paz and Radio Peace Catholic 24-hour radio station from January 2001.
 He hosted several radio programs, such as Al Dia and Linea Directa, and directed the daily operations of Pax Catholic Communications for the Archdiocese of Miami until 2009.